xsdg/gqpp/.github/ISSUE_TEMPLATE.md

 ### OS / DISTRIBUTION
 <!---
 Mention the OS, distribution and release you are using geeqie on.
-If the issue is surely not related to the distributing, you might delete this section.
+If the issue is surely not related to the distribution, you might delete this section.
 -->